CodeIsaMystic/seo-helper/course/MOBILEOPTIMIZATION.md

 ## Intro

-Google **forks their search index**, their "master data" in 2 categories because of the mobile traffic explosion.
+Google **forked their search index**, their "master data" in 2 categories because of the mobile traffic explosion.
-The relevant and importance in search results in various keywords.
+The relevant and importance in search results is based on various keywords.
-Now they have search index for desktop and also for Mobile.
+Now they have search index for Mobile and also for all the other devices (Desktop).

-*Shopping, getting more infos, checking mails, adresses, businesses...*
+*Mobile traffic: shopping, getting more infos, checking mails, adresses, businesses...*

 Beyond everything, one thing which enters in consideration, is **the way the app/website is fit**, **the way he looks on mobile devices**.
 A sort of "fitness" of the app and how well it present itself...

 ## The Viewport

  ![the viewport meta tag](../assets/img/viewport-meta-tags.jpg)